COMPREDICT-GmbH/ai-sdk-php/README.md

 Depending on the algorithm's computation requirement, the result can be:

-- Task: holds a job id of the task that the user can query later to get the results.
+- **Task**: holds a job id of the task that the user can query later to get the results.
-- Prediction: contains the result of the algorithm + evaluation
+- **Prediction**: contains the result of the algorithm + evaluation

-You can know identify when the algorithm dispatch the processing to queue or send the results instantly by:
+You can identify when the algorithm dispatches the processing to queue or send the results instantly by:

 ~~~php